ttoney1/sql-program-for-large-scale-administrative-claims-databases/README.md

 Incidence: The percentage of new cases/events in the dataset.

-Person_Count: The number of unique individuals represented.
+Person_Count: The number of unique individuals represented for that vocabulary with that domain.

-Record_Count: The total number of data records associated with the domain.

 In short:
-The final table created wihtin in the cloud data management platform catalogs detailed metadata for datasets from multiple domains within claims databases, showing how much data is available, what it's about, and how it has been standardized using OMOP.
+The final table created within the cloud data management platform catalogs detailed metadata for datasets from multiple domains within claims databases, showing how much data is available, what it's about, and how it has been standardized using OMOP.
 Let me know if you'd like stats or insights from the full dataset.